vitalets/global-cache/examples/auth-single-user/README.md

 # Single-User Authentication with Global Cache

-This example demonstrates how to implement single-user authentication with global globalCache.
+This example demonstrates how to implement single-user authentication with global cache.

 The approach is more efficient than the [separate auth project](https://playwright.dev/docs/auth#basic-shared-account-in-all-tests), because it authenticates on demand and doesn't require additional project.